davidegaspar/neon/README.md

 ## The Problem

+We are opening a shop and we need a NEON sign to attract customers.
+Our product people thinks came up with a few requirements that should do the trick:
+- upper case letters
+- an emoji on each end
-We need a function that outputs a neon sign given an emoji and string, the sign need to have upper case letters and the emoji on each end, it needs to light up from top to bottom, one section every half a second, a library is provided to produce formatted neon sections.
+- the sign should light up from top to bottom, one section every half a second We also decided to use the `neon.js` framework to do some of the heavy lifting.

 Example:
 ```